 The Machinery of Government (Miscellaneous Amendments) Act 2006 s.
 151(5) provides that a reference to the Commissioner for Fair Trading is to have effect as if it had been amended to be a reference to the Commissioner as defined by the Consumer Affairs Act 1971.

-3 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the time of this reprint the former Department of Consumer and Employment Protection is called the Department of Commerce.
+3 Footnote no longer applicable.